Aadityajoshi151/Renameistic-Movie-Title-Cleaner/README.md

 ## 📜 Instructions:

-**Step 1)** Download and extract renameistic from zip file. **Please keep the icon file and exe file in the same directory or else it will not work.**
+**Step 1)** Download and extract renameistic from zip file. **Please do not remove or change directory of the "assets" folder or else it will not work.**

 **Step 2)** Click on browse button and select the folder containing your movies.
 The box will be populated with the list.